Aries-Robotics-Logan/CS111/README.md

-# CS111
+# CS-111 BYU
 CS111 at BYU during Winter 2023.
-Studying under Thomas Stephens
+Studying under Thomas Stephens, where we are developing further knowledge of Python and other languages.
+Not a comprehensive list of projects, but I figured I would upload some of the ones that I particularly enjoyed.